Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

-No different from choosing the best mountain bike wheels, it's vital that your tire choice matches your riding style and what types of trails you find yourself on.
+No different from choosing the best mountain bike wheels, it's vital that your tire choice matches your riding style and the types of trails you find yourself on.
 Cross-country tires prioritize less rolling resistance, while downhill, enduro and trail tires have bigger knobs and tougher casings.
-That's why we've split this best mountain bike tires guide into different sections for different riding disciplines.
+That's why we've split this best mountain bike tire guide into different sections for different riding disciplines.
+However, we also have dedicated guides to the best XC tires and the best MTB trail tires.

 The quick list